thisismydesign/string-processor/README.md

 #### public static String findAny(String[] keyWords, Collection<String> lines)

 Returns 'line' that has any of 'keyWords' in it.
+Otherwise returns null.